+The Father placed Jesus over the works of His hands, that is, the Father's hands.
+Hence, we know with certainty that it is the Father in view at verse 10.
 Observe carefully how the writer is reasserting the same message.
-In chapter one he refers to the works of God's hands and then asks to which angel has God ever asked to sit at His right hand.
+In chapter one he refers to the works of God's hands and then (v.13) asks to which angel has God (the Father) ever asked to sit at His right hand.
+Jesus sits at the right hand of the Father.
 To sit at God's right hand is to have authority over all the works of God's hands (see Matthew 28:18; Ephesians 1:20-21).
 Now observe how he says the same thing again in chapter 2.
-God placed all His creation under Jesus' feet, all the works of His hands.
+God placed all His creation under the risen Jesus' feet, all the works of His hands.
 Both passages are about God the Father giving Jesus authority over all the works of His hands.

 1:10 You Lord in the beginning laid the foundation of the earth.
-The heaves are the works of YOUR hands
+The heavens are the works of YOUR hands

 2:8 You have appointed him (Jesus) over the works of YOUR hands

 It is abundantly clear who the writer had in mind in verse 10, the Father, and the works of the Father's hands, the Father who asked Jesus to sit at His right hand (v.13) thereby appointing Jesus over all the works of His hands.